webdev-cano/brackets-light-theme/README.md

 ---
 * Initial styles.

-Note** It hasn't fully been ported yet, though it is fully funtional.
+Note** It hasn't fully been ported yet, though it is fully functional.